zen-mod/ZEN/docs/dynamic_dialog.md

 ### Toolbox `TOOLBOX`

-A toolbox selection control with support for 2 to 5 options.
+A toolbox selection control with support for any number of rows and columns.
+The subtype - `TOOLBOX:WIDE` is a wider variant that works better with a large number of columns.

-Two sub-types exist for this control type, mostly for QOL - `TOOLBOX:YESNO` and `TOOLBOX:ENABLED`.
+Two additional sub-types exist for this control type, mostly for QOL - `TOOLBOX:YESNO` and `TOOLBOX:ENABLED`.
-When either sub-type is used, it is not necessary to specify the option names.
+When either sub-type is used, only the default value needs to be specified.

 The return value type depends on the given default value:
 - `BOOL` type is only available for toolbox controls with 2 options